stratumn/indigo-tutorials/README.md

 The tests are defined in `./agent/test/actions-todo.js`.
 You can also arrange them in different files if you prefer.
-The `stratumn-mock-agent` module is preinstalled for easy testing of actions.

 During tests, the same store and fossilizer types used in development are launched.
 They are started in a different namespace so that they don't conflict